KULL-Centre/_2024_Cao_CALVADOSCOM/README.md

     ``conda activate CALVADOS3``

-3. 👋 Please go for `simple_singlechain.py` if you are interested in running single-chain simulation with CALVADOS3 in a simpler way 👋.
+3. 👋 Please go for `simple_singlechain.py` if you are interested in running single-chain simulation with CALVADOS3 in a simpler way 👋. (compared with "Run single-chain simulations with CALVADOS 3")
 4. (optional, only for optimization) install `pulchra` (https://www.pirx.com/pulchra/) and assign its absolute path to `path2pulchra` in `src/submit_ray.py`;